Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 ## 📜 Overview

-We created a small 4-qubit quantum system using a physics model called ANNNI.
+I created a small 4-qubit quantum system using a physics model called ANNNI.
 For different values of a setting called kappa (κ), we:

 Find the system’s most stable state (called the ground state),